sriramjaju/deep-q-network/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` (or `Navigation-cpu.ipynb` if youa are training this on the cpu) to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` (or `Navigation-cpu.ipynb` if you are training this on the cpu) to get started with training your own agent!